-14) The CFO should be given the responsibility for the provision of The Training Plan is incorporated within the Business Plan and a training plan and ensure that members are fully aware of their includes a log of training undertaken and attendance.
-Indicative statutory & fiduciary duties. future training plans are also included in the business plan.
-15) The CFO should ensure that a medium term business plan is The Business Plan is considered by the Pensions Committee and created and contains: financial estimates for the investment and contains: financial estimates for the investment and administration of administration of the fund, appropriate provision for training, major the fund, appropriate provision for training, major milestones and measurement.
+14) The CFO should be given the responsibility for the provision of The Training Plan is incorporated within the Business Plan and includes a log of training undertaken and attendance.
+Indicative future training plans are also included in the business plan.
+15) The CFO should ensure that a medium term business plan is The Business Plan is considered by the Pensions Committee and created and contains: financial estimates for the investment and contains: financial estimates for the investment and administration of administration of the fund, appropriate provision for training, major the fund, appropriate provision for training, major milestones and milestones and issues to be considered, key targets and method of issues to be considered, key targets and method of measurement. measurement.
 The business plan should be submitted to the The business plan also incorporates the training plan. committee for consideration.
 16) Business plan to review the level of internal and external Medium term Business Plan is considered by the Pensions resources the committee needs to carry out its functions.
 Committee.
 The business plan includes the outcome of an internal review of resources, when appropriate.
-17) Administrating Authorities are required to prepare, publish and The Pension Fund prepares, publishes and maintains a statement of maintain statements of compliance against a set of good practice compliance against a set of good practice principles.
-The statement principles for scheme governance and stewardship. shows the extent to which the administrating authority complies with the principles and is reviewed annually.
-The Governance Compliance Statement is included within the Compliance Statement in accordance with CLG guidance.
-Annual Report and is available on the Council's website: www.havering.gov.uk (under Council, democracy and elections, council budgets and spending, then Pension Fund) or select the link to the pensions page below.
-Pension Fund page 19) The fund's Administration Strategy documents should refer to In line with regulations, the fund currently does not have an all aspects of the committee's activities relevant to the relationship administration strategy, consideration of adopting this strategy is between the committee and the employing authorities. reviewed regularly.
-2. Clear objectives SUMMARY: FULLY COMPLIANT The committee should: As part of the Valuation process consideration is given, with full consultation of the fund's actuary, to : demonstrate that in setting an overall objective of the fund it the fund's liabilities in the context of the expected net contribution (a) An overall investment objective (s) should be has considered: the fund's liabilities in the context of expected inflows; adequacy of the assets to meet its liabilities; maturity set out for the fund that takes account of the net contribution inflows; the adequacy of the fund's assets to profile and its cash flows; scheme's liabilities, the potential impact on local meet its liabilities; the maturity profile of the fund's liabilities and promo ana no odom nowo, tax payers, the strength of the covenant for non- its cash flow situation. local authority employers, and these should be no odon non oldation. clearly communicated to advisors and investment managers. l
+The Pension Fund prepares, publishes and maintains a statement of maintain statements of compliance against a set of good practice compliance against a set of good practice principles.
+The statement shows the extent to which the administrating authority complies with the principles and is reviewed annually.
+18) Administrating authorities are required to publish a Governance Annual Report and is available on the Council's website: www.havering.gov.uk (under Council, democracy and elections, council budgets and spending, then Pension Fund) or select the link to the pensions page below.
+Pension Fund page In line with regulations, the fund currently does not have an all aspects of the committee's activities relevant to the relationship administration strategy, consideration of adopting this strategy is between the committee and the employing authorities. reviewed regularly.
+2. Clear objectives 2.
+Clear objectives SUMMARY: FULLY COMPLIANT The committee should: As part of the Valuation process consideration is given, with full consultation of the fund's actuary, to : (a) An everall investment chiestive (a) chould be 1) demonstrate that in setting an overall objective of the fund it the fund's liabilities in the context of the expected net contribution (a) An overall investment objective (s) should be has considered: the fund's liabilities in the context of expected inflows; adequacy of the assets to meet its liabilities; maturity set out for the fund that takes account of the net contribution inflows; the adequacy of the fund's assets to profile and its cash flows; scheme's liabilities, the potential impact on local meet its liabilities; the maturity profile of the fund's liabilities and tax payers, the strength of the covenant for non- its cash flow situation. local authority employers, and these should be clearly communicated to advisors and investment managers.